 What are the law lesson topics?

 We offer a variety of law lessons correlated to the Georgia Performance Standards; among the topics we can cover are torts, contracts, juvenile delinquency and unruliness, and business crimes.
 When you book a tour, you'll receive the full list of law lesson selections to choose from.
-A sample list of lessons available during the 2014-2015 school year can be found HERE.
+The list of available law lessons can also be found on the State Bar of Georgia website

 What are the minimum qualifications to serve as a Mentor?